What Times What Equals 104

 • 8 x 13 = 104

 Once we reach 8, we notice that the next factor, 13, is relatively close.
-At this point, we've found all the factor pairs.
+On the flip side, at this point, we've found all the factor pairs.
 Notice the symmetry; once we find a factor pair, like 2 and 52, we know we've essentially found another pair in reverse order (52 and 2).

 1. Prime Factorization: A more advanced, but highly efficient method is prime factorization.
 This involves breaking down the number into its prime factors – numbers that are only divisible by 1 and themselves (e.g., 2, 3, 5, 7, 11, etc.).